marck404/tsne-example/README.md

 # tsne-example
-Dimensionality reduction with TSNE to find cluster.
+Dimensionality reduction with TSNE to find clusters.